-Think of the chatbot on your law firm’s website as an interactive FAQ.
+Think of the chatbot on your attorney’s website as an interactive FAQ.
 In order to make your chatbot as useful as possible, include answers to every question you get asked on a regular basis.

 A helpful activity here is to think of the questions that drive you bonkers – what questions do potential clients ask that you feel like are “no-brainers,” or have been asked so often you want to scream the next time you hear them?

 Your chatbot can answer these questions and more – as many as you can think of, even if the answer has to be something general.
 “Rates for wills start at $150, but increase depending on the number of provisions needed” is a far better answer than “Give us a call to hear about our rates for wills.”

 3. Identify if the client needs to talk to a real human, and give them a way to do so.

 The main drawback of chatbots is that they are limited to the questions they have programmed into their digital personalities – if a client asks a question specific to their account or case, a chatbot won’t be able to provide that answer.

 You can avoid customer frustration by giving your chatbot qualifying questions early on in its script, like, “Is your question related to an existing case?”

 If the answer is yes (or if the chatbot comes up against another specific question it’s unable to answer), the chatbot can provide your firm’s contact information or another way of getting in touch with a “real human” who can help your potential client.